Kyriosity/read-write/README+/software/design/README.md

 # Software - Design

-By *Design* we mean a bridge between the highly abstract and platform-agnostic *Architecture* and closer to routine coding *Development*.
+By *Design* we mean a bridge between the highly abstract and platform/application-agnostic *Architecture* and closer to routine coding *Development*.

 Their metaphysics is surveyed in [![Arc Deco](../../_rsc/_img/ArcDeco/ArcDeco-bar-12px.jpg)](../../README.md)